4front/website/docs/install/local-install.md

 ### Nginx
 Nginx is used as a reverse proxy that sits in front of the 4front node app.
 It is used to translate incoming URLs in the form `*.4front.dev` to the port where the node app is listening, i.e. `localhost:1903`.

-Nginx can alos be installed with Homebrew.
-Disregard the instructions to configure `launchctl` for now.
+Nginx can also be installed with Homebrew. **Disregard** the instructions to configure `launchctl` for now.

 ~~~sh
 $ brew install nginx